 It is clear that I cannot prevent anyone from voting for the web, but at least for my part I will not campaign.
 It is a lot of time and resources dedicated to that promotion that is not dedicated to the web, to the content.
 To what is really important.

 The fact that with one week left to vote the voting procedure will not help either (and breaking the mobile vote on the way for a while).
 But if at least this serves the organization to improve the procedure, welcome.
 In that case, I leave a list of things that the organization should review:

 - Too long to get votes.
 Almost two months to get votes.

 - Too little time for the jury.
-And then what happens, they vote "for track record and reputation"
+And then what happens happens is that they vote "by track record and reputation".

 - Keep the voting system.
 You can't change the way you vote in the middle of a contest

 - Simplifying the voting procedure, for many it becomes complicated

 - Transparency in what the jury is going to vote on, in what is being rewarded.

 - And speaking of transparency, not knowing the number of votes of each participant doesn't help either

 I'm just moving on.
 I'm sticking with the best.
 With your support, with knowing you've taken me to the 18th position as the most voted blogI am proud to have been considered as one of the top three technology blogs (when for some it is just "another running blog") out of more than 23,000 nominees.
 This is the biggest award podían give me.
 It means that you appreciate all the work that goes into this, which is a lot.
 That each of the many hours invested in the tests and articles are well received and appreciated.